giatronchin/ObsidianVault-repo/API.md

 ```

 <mark>Note</mark>: **Serializer** convert model object into python data type that can be casted into XML or JSON file.
 Same apply to the HTTP request where serializer help converting request body parameter into python data types.
-Serializers are declared inside a the serializers.py file and a typical declaration of it resemble the following code:
+Serializers are declared inside a the `serializers.py` in the **app folder** file and a typical declaration of it resemble the following code:

 ```python
 # serializers.py @app level